-Bogged down by headaches during pregnancy?
-Here is everything you need to know about it so you can manage it properly.
+Do headaches bog you down during pregnancy?
+Here is everything you need to know about it to manage it properly.

-Pregnancy headaches seem ten times worse than the usual headaches you get before you got pregnant, right?
-During the first trimester, rising estrogen levels are usually the main cause of headaches during pregnancy.
+Pregnancy headaches seem ten times worse than the usual headaches you get before you get pregnant, right?
+Rising estrogen levels are usually the leading cause of headaches during the first trimester of pregnancy.
 But the increase in the amount of blood your body is producing can also be the reason behind early pregnancy headaches.

-By the second or third trimester, hormones aren’t the primary culprit anymore.
-From the extra weight you’ve put on to sleep deprivation, all these may trigger headaches.
-While the causes aren’t always clear and can vary from one pregnant Mama to another, it’s important to be informed about what kind of headache you’re dealing with and what to do when a debilitating headache strikes!
+By the second or third trimester, hormones aren’t the primary culprit.
+Instead, all these may trigger headaches from the extra weight you’ve put on to sleep deprivation.
+While the causes aren’t always clear and can vary from one pregnant Mama to another, it’s essential to be informed about what kind of headache you’re dealing with and what to do when a debilitating headache strikes!

 The Different Types of Headaches During Pregnancy

 According to Healthline, primary headaches are what most Mamas experience during pregnancy.
 What exactly is a primary headache?
 Stanford Health Care explains it this way: it’s when the headache itself is the issue.
-This means your headache is not a symptom of an underlying medical condition such as a sinus infection, which would then make it a secondary headache.
+This means your headache is not a symptom of an underlying medical condition such as a sinus infection, making it a secondary headache.

-Did you know that there are actually four types of primary headaches?
-These are migraine headache, tension headache, cluster headache, and hypnic headache.
+Did you know that there are four types of primary headaches?
+These are migraine, tension, cluster, and hypnic headaches.
 Of these four, scientific research published in 2017 revealed that migraine and tension headaches are the most common headaches affecting pregnant women.